 An eojeol-based constituency representation provides a common structural basis for comparing Korean constituency treebanks that differ substantially in annotation practice.
 By abstracting away from binarization constraints, null elements, and morpheme-level terminals, the proposed normalization yields constituency structures defined over the same terminal units.
-This makes it possible to compare phrase structure across Sejong, Penn Korean, and Kaist-derived resources without reconstructing terminals or redefining syntactic relations.
+This makes it possible to compare phrase structure across Sejong, Penn Korean, and KAIST-derived resources without reconstructing terminals or redefining syntactic relations.

 Such comparability is particularly important for empirical analysis.
-Differences observed across treebanks can be attributed more directly to genuine representational choices, such as labeling conventions or attachment decisions, rather than to artifacts introduced by binarization or tokenization.
-As a result, cross-resource evaluation and qualitative comparison become more interpretable, and aggregate analyses over multiple treebanks become feasible without extensive ad hoc preprocessing.
+Differences observed across treebanks can be attributed more directly to representational choices, such as labeling conventions or attachment decisions, rather than to artifacts introduced by binarization or tokenization.
+As a result, cross-resource evaluation and qualitative comparison become more interpretable, and aggregate analyses over multiple treebanks become feasible with fewer resource-specific preprocessing steps.